-The Berklee BeanTown Jazz Festival–Boston’s biggest block party–takes place on Saturday, September 28, from noon to 6 p.m. on Columbus Avenue between Massachusetts Avenue and Burke Street in Boston’s South End.
+The Berklee BeanTown Jazz Festival–Boston’s biggest block party–took place on Saturday, September 27, from noon to 6 p.m. on Columbus Avenue between Massachusetts Avenue and Burke Street in Boston’s South End.
+The Berklee BeanTown Jazz Festival is an annual event happening the last Saturday in September.
 The outdoor performances are open to the public and free of charge.
-Highlights include Meshell Ndegeocello; Will Calhoun Trio, led by the Grammy Award-winning alumnus and drummer of the band Living Colour; and Robin McKelle & the Flytones.

 About the Festival